AleenaCodes/IEFTNotes2018/Notes/Part1Book.md

 ### Switching Cost and Price Discrimination

 A common example of switching costs is printers - cheap printers with expensive ink.
-The market is competitive *ex ante*, but since ink is incompatible, it is monpolised *ex post*
+The market is competitive *ex ante*, but since ink is incompatible, it is monopolised *ex post*

 This situation can be viewed as a form of price discrimination -

 - The consumer cares about the price of the printer plus the price of the amount of cartridges they buy
-- If all consumers are identical, a monpolist that commits to future prices would set the price of the cartridges equal to their marginal cost, and use its monopoly power on the printer
+- If all consumers are identical, a monopolist that commits to future prices would set the price of the cartridges equal to their marginal cost, and use its monopoly power on the printer

 Suppose there are two types of customers - high-demand and low-demand customers.